aws-samples/serverless-patterns/das-lambda-java-sam/README.md

 # das-lambda-java-sam
 # Java AWS Lambda Database Activity Streams Processing, using AWS SAM

 This pattern is an example of a Lambda function that consumes messages from an Amazon Kinesis Data Stream created when Database Activity Streams is enabled on an Amazon Aurora Postgres database.
-This pattern also demonstrates how the records are decrypted, filtered for heartbeat events and then how an OpenSearch Ingestion Pipeline is set-up to send the Database Activity Stream events are sent to an Amazon OpenSearch domain
+This pattern also demonstrates how the records are decrypted, filtered for heartbeat events and then how an OpenSearch Ingestion Pipeline is set-up to send the Database Activity Stream events to an Amazon OpenSearch domain.

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.